CKRancher/rancher/README.md

     receiver: "null"
 ```

 As we can observe, this is the default Alertmanagers' configuration.
-This configuration be seen as well in Status tab from Alertmanager UI.
+This configuration can be seen as well in Status tab from Alertmanager UI.
 We will change it with one which will actually do something, in our case send emails:

 ```bash
 $ cat alertmanager.yaml